 What they are and how they work

 In 1968, treasure hunters discovered a Civil War-era steamboat at the bottom of the Missouri River.
-Among the items recovered were several intact cans of food.
+Among the items recovered were several, intact cans of food.
 Years later, scientists opened the cans to find perfectly edible peaches, oysters, and tomatoes.
-They had stayed unspoiled for over a century.
+They remained unspoiled for more than a century.

 So why do modern canned foods claim to expire in a matter of months?